yi-bai/this/README.md

 I'm a full-stack web engineer living in Tokyo after receiving master degree in China.

-I'm focused on writing codes and providing services with consision, readability and robustness.
+I'm focusing on writing codes and providing services with consision, readability and robustness.

 ## Career
 ### Web Engineer, teamLab Inc. (2016/10-)